-The remuneration of directors and other members of key management is included in short-term benefits and share-based payments.
+The remuneration of directors and other members of key management, which includes director and management fees as well as salary and wages, is included in short-term benefits and share-based payments.

-During the year ended June 30, 2022, Sandfire Resources Ltd. paid exploration expenses amounting to \$74,519 (2021: \$81,140) on behalf of the Company which has been reimbursed.
-At June 30, 2022, the Company has an account payable to Sandfire Resources Ltd. of \$3,555 (2021: nil).
-See Note 11 of the Consolidated Financial Statements for the year ended June 30, 2022 for information about the Company's loans payable to Sandfire Resources Ltd (parent).
-In addition, at June 30, 2022, the Company was owed \$277,575 (2021: nil) from MATSA, a wholly owned subsidiary of Sandfire Resources Ltd. The amount owed related to a management services agreement between MATSA and the Company, allowing the secondment of key management from the Company to MATSA.
+At March 31, 2023 and June 30, 2022, the Company has an account payable to Sandfire Resources Ltd. of \$3,666 and \$3,555, respectively.
+See above for information about the Company's loans payable to Sandfire Resources Ltd (parent).
+In addition, at March 31, 2023 and June 30, 2022, the Company was owed \$291,237 and \$277,575, respectively, from MATSA, a wholly owned subsidiary of Sandfire Resources Ltd. The amount owed related to a management services agreement between MATSA and the Company, allowing the secondment of key management from the Company to MATSA.